 An analysis of the principles, bases, and instruments of American foreign policy; the policy-making process; political-military interrelations.
 Special emphasis will be given to contemporary problems and trends in American foreign policy.
 Prerequisite: POL 105 or 106 or GEO 105.
-(Spring of even numbered years)
+(Offered when interest is expressed and departmental resources permit.)